bluestrike2/nsdcf.org/content/donate/index.md

 +++
-title               = "Donate to the Norwin School District Community Foundation" shortTitle          = "Donate" subTitle            = "Thank You" draft               = false
+title               = "Support the Norwin Community During the 2019 Days of Giving" shortTitle          = "Donate" subTitle            = "Thank You" draft               = false